 Employment in the public sector is not for everyone.
 Some teachers may prefer and benefit from working in a private school environment.
 Nebraska's has over 230 private schools.
 Keep in mind that salary, benefits, and career advancement may be different than schools in the public sector.

-The following list of teacher shortage areas in Nebraska has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Nebraska has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 |Grade Level||Number of Teachers|

 |Preschool Teachers, Except Special Education||970|